lukso-network/docs/docs/networks/network-guides/update-the-node.md

 - adjusting your peer count

 Please add them once again and make sure that these are in the correct format before starting your node.

+You can follow the [extended node guide](https://github.com/fhildeb/lukso-node-guide/blob/main/6-blockchain-clients/README.md) or list of [further reads](../mainnet/running-a-node.md/#further-reads) for more information.

 :::